EthanYixuanMi/EthanYixuanMi/README.md

 I'm currently gaining industry experience through internships (see my LinkedIn profile for details) while also conducting research.

-For more details about my work and projects, feel free to explore my repositories below or connect with me on LinkedIn!
+For more details about my work and projects, feel free to explore my repositories below!

 ## 📚 Research & Publications